Skip to main content

 Solar Tracking System

-Dual-Axis Solar Tracking System Using Arduino
+Dual-Axis Solar Tracking System | Arduino

-Build a Dual-Axis Solar Tracking System Using Arduino
+Dual-Axis Solar Tracking System Finished Build

 How the System Works